All Episodes

 None at all.

-If you don't stay in office for a third term, and and indeed for the rest of your life, if you don't, we're definitely going to put you in jail.
+If you don't stay in office for a third term, and indeed for the rest of your life, if you don't, we're definitely going to put you in jail because of what you did to all your enemies.

 We're just going to return the favor.

-Now the only way you could get past that, I think, is to be really, really confident that another Republican will be president and the you know the house will not be flipped.
+Now, the only way you could get past that, I think, is to be really, really confident that another Republican will be president and the House will not be flipped.

-So I think JD Vance, if if his polling numbers stay high compared to whoever he's running against, there's no real chance that Trump would want to stay in office because he would be protected.
+So I think J.D.
+Vance, if his polling numbers stay high compared to whoever he's running against, there's no real chance that Trump would want to stay in office because he would be protected.

 All right.

-Um so you know those 800 generals and admirals that have been summoned to Quantico to meet, and everybody said, Oh, is this World War III or what's going on here?
+So, you know, those 800 generals and admirals that have been summoned to Quantico to meet, and everybody said, oh, is this World War III or what's going on here?

-And uh the information we're getting is that uh Hag Seth wants to essentially um look at them in the eye, you know, in person, and then tell them how their culture needs to change.
+And the information we're getting is that Hag Seth wants to essentially look at them in the eye, you know, in person, and then tell them how their culture needs to change.

-So basically, how he's gonna make them a more lethal force, maybe maybe less woke, maybe there'll be other things you tell them.
+So basically, how he's going to make them a more lethal force, maybe less woke.

-But basically, he's got an idea of how things need to be to be an effective military, and we're not there, and he's telling the leaders you're gonna make it, you're gonna make this happen.
+But basically, he's got an idea of how things need to be to be an effective military, and we're not there.

 Do you think that's the only reason?